 If you are looking for something a little more low key and authentic than an all you can eat and drink experience, then head to Playa Palancar.
 This beach has free access and is a bit less touristy.
 With plenty of sand and sun, you can spend the day relaxing or possibly partake in a watersport activity.
 Boat trips for snorkeling at the off-shore Palancar Reef and kayaks are available for hire.
 There is also food and beverages for purchase.

 Playa Mia Grand Beach Park

 Playa Mia is another beach and water park option in Cozumel.
 With several different activities, Play Mia is great for families of all ages.
-For a $30 admission fee, you will have access to several complimentary activities including waterslides, a floating park, kayaks, paddleboats, volleyball and soccer courts, and more.
+You will have access to several complimentary activities including waterslides, a floating park, kayaks, paddleboats, volleyball and soccer courts, and more.
 For an additional fee, parasailing, wave runners, and other shore excursions are also offered.
 For $60, a buffet and open bar can be enjoyed in addition to everything listed above!

 If you are looking for a little adventure while in Cozumel, Mexico, then you should take an ATV or X-Rail vehicle to the Jade Caverns.
 Get ready for a bumpy and dirty ride through the jungle on your way to Cozumel’s largest cenote.
 Here, you can admire the cave formations, discover the rare plant species, learn about the Mayan culture, and take a dip in the freshwater cenote of course.